MailTape/MailTape/src/content/episodes/2025-09-22-andrii_pokaz.md

  Aloyse: **"** Amazing fusion between jazz improvisation and subtle electronic waves.
 I love the shimmering textures and shifting rhythms, it draws you into a space that feels both intimate and infinite. **"**

 That’s all for today.
-Thanks for listening and much gratitude to [Andrii Pokaz](https://www.instagram.com/andrii.pokaz/?hl=fr) for being our guest, and to [Camille Lemeunier](https://camillelemeunier.fr/) for this episode’s illustration!
+Thanks for listening and much gratitude to [Andrii Pokaz](https://www.instagram.com/andrii.pokaz/?hl=fr) for being our guest, and to [Camille Lemeunier](https://camillelemeunier.fr/) for the gorgeous illustration of today’s episode!